 Imagine you are Sherlock Holmes.
 You have a case to solve.
 You need to find out if a population of species is exposed to pollutant(s).
-You cannot pick out individuals in the population and test them.
-So what can you do?
+What can you do?

 For example, in the UK, there was a decline in lead concentrations in the air following reduction in permissible levels of lead in petrol (gasoline).
 This was matched by a decline in lead concentrations in plants.
 Thus, by measuring levels of pollutants in other organisms that are interconnected to yours, you can find out if your population was exposed to the pollutant.

 This is a bit convoluted but bear with me.
 Resistance means the ability to be unaffected by a pollutant.
 It develops from continuous exposure to the pollutant.
 There are strains of plants that are resistant to metals, strains of insects that are resistant to pesticides, and so on.
 Thus, you could potentially treat individuals in your population with the pollutant you suspect it to be exposed to.
 Similarly, also treat a population you know isn’t exposed to the pollutant.
 Then you could compare the responses of the two populations.
 If your population is less affected, it probably means it has gained resistance to the pollutant — it is or was recently exposed to it.

 Principles of Ecotoxicology (4th Edition) by C.H.
 Walker, R.M.
 Sibly, S.P.
 Hopkin and D.B.
 Peakall